-But the pool will be empty until the new year — and won’t look the same even when it used again — as the coronavirus continues to change the rhythm and the feeling of every prep sport for veterans such as Cohen, who also had his season coach the Buffaloes’ boys wiped out in the spring.
+But the pool will be empty (of swimmers, not water) until the new year — and won’t look the same even when it is used again — as the coronavirus continues to change the rhythm and the feeling of every prep sport for veterans such as Cohen, who also had his season coaching the Buffaloes’ boys wiped out in the spring.

 “Things are constantly changing and I’m so used to this being our first week of meets every year for the last 25 years,” Cohen told the Sentinel this week.
 “We would have had our first meet on Thursday and off we would go.
 It’s so strange…”

-Even more than eight months since the pandemic made its Earth-shattering appearance on the scene in March — canceling the entire spring season and stopping the state basketball tournaments just short of completion — things still seem strange for prep athletes and coaches in Colorado and across the country.
+Even more than eight months since the pandemic made its Earth-shattering appearance on the scene in March — stopping the state basketball tournaments just short of completion before canceling the entire spring season — things still seem strange for prep athletes and coaches in Colorado and across the country.

 A largely safe and successful fall season consisted of just five sports — football, softball, cross country, boys golf and boys tennis — and showed that sports can be contested safely, even in a pandemic, with proper precautions and adherence of coaches, athletes and parents to unprecedented protocols.

-When it constructed its new athletic calendar in early August, the Colorado High School Activities Association — the state’s Aurora-based governing body for high school athletics — built in a moratorium from the middle of October to the new year as it anticipated the possible acceleration of the spread of the virus given the return to in-person learning in some districts as well as the holiday season.
+When it constructed its new athletic calendar in early August, the Colorado High School Activities Association — the state’s governing body for high school athletics with its headquarters in Aurora — built in a moratorium from the middle of October to the new year as it anticipated the possible acceleration of the spread of the virus given the return to in-person learning in some districts as well as the holiday season.

 The plan — which was altered with the late addition of football (Tale of Two Seasons Cover Story, here) — is looking more prescient by the day as COVID-19 concerns have accelerated of late and could continue that direction this month.